aleshaleksey/fansys23/08-spell-list.md

 In addition the following effects apply inside the spell:
 - All corporeal entities of size "Large" and smaller within the spell automatically count as restrained and are moved up to 50ft within the spell as the caster wishes.
 Larger entities may make a CON save to avoid the effect.
 In either case an entity thus affected may attempt a STR save at the start of its turn to break free.
 When it does, it is flung to outside the nearest edge of the spell, landing prone and taking 50ft sheer damage.
-- All entities move at 1/4 speed within the spell's area of effect and flying entities are affected as by [extreme wind](#flying-and-turbulence).
+- All entities that are not restrained move at 1/4 speed within the spell's area of effect and flying entities are affected as by [extreme wind](#flying-and-turbulence).
 - Upon entering the area of effect of the spell, all entities that do not succeed on a CON save are considered aphonic and blind until they leave the area.
 - Every round the caster can choose an area with a column with a radius of 30ft within the spell for one of the following effects:
   - Lightning bolts strike the area, causing 4d8+[SUP] lightning damage to all entities in the area (DEX save half).